 - Percutaneous nephrostomy, which drains urine from the kidney -- including replacing drainage tubes

 - Thoracentesis, which uses ultrasound guidance to drain fluid within the chest cavity

-- Thyroid fine-needle aspiration and thyroid core biopsy, which use ultrasound guidance to locate and obtain samples to test for various thyroid conditions
+- Fine-needle aspiration and biopsies, which use ultrasound guidance to locate and obtain samples to test for various thyroid conditions

 - Treatment for aortic dissection, a tear in the wall of the main artery that carries blood from the heart